Gradient-free optimization via integration: Exponential family background

-As a consequence of the above results, one obtains the following relations for the $\mathrm{KL}$ and Bregman divergence in the case of exponential families. \begin{lemma}{\cite[Section 4]{nielsen_nock_2010}} Assume $\pi_{\theta_1}$ and $\pi_{\theta_2}$ belong the same minimal regular exponential family with log-partition function $A$ and denote its dual function by $A^*$.
-Suppose $\theta_1$, $\theta_2$ are their natural parameters, dually coupled with their mean parameters $\mu_1,\mu_2$.
+We conclude with the following relation for the $\mathrm{KL}$ and Bregman divergence in the case of exponential families.
+A more complete statement which also includes the so-called dual function of $A$ and the dual parameters is also available.
+See for instance \cite[Section 4]{nielsen_nock_2010} for more details. \begin{lemma}{\cite{nielsen_nock_2010}.} Assume $\pi_{\theta_1}$ and $\pi_{\theta_2}$ belong the same minimal regular exponential family with log-partition function $A$.
+Suppose $\theta_1$, $\theta_2$ are their natural parameters.
 We have

 \end{lemma}